Financial assistance for the removal of an oil heating system

 End of financial assistance on March 31, 2026

-Government financial assistance for converting a central heating system from oil or propane will no longer be available after March 31, 2026.
+Government financial assistance for converting a central heating system from oil or propane is no longer available as of March 31, 2026.

-Attention, you must have completed your work and submitted your application for financial assistance before this date.
+Attention, you had to have completed your work and submitted your application for financial assistance before this date to participate in the program.

-No application for financial assistance received after March 31, 2026 will be accepted.
+No application for financial assistance received after March 31, 2026 is accepted.

 Deadline for submitting your application

-The work must be completed before the application for financial assistance is submitted.
+The work had to be completed before the application for financial assistance was submitted.

-You have up to 12 months from the start of the eligible work to apply for financial assistance from the Chauffez vert program.
+You had up to 12 months from the start of the eligible work to apply for financial assistance from the Chauffez vert program.

-Attention: The financial assistance for converting oil or propane heating systems under the Chauffez vert program will end on March 31, 2026.
-To qualify, you must submit your application before this date.
+Attention: The financial assistance for converting oil or propane heating systems under the Chauffez vert program ended on March 31, 2026.
+To qualify, you had to submit your application before this date.
 No application for financial assistance received after March 31, 2026 will be accepted.

-Your work is considered to have begun, regardless of the order in which you carry it out, as soon as you start:
+Your work was considered to have begun, regardless of the order in which you had carried it out, as soon as you had started:

 - to dismantle the fuel heating system;